dapr/docs/howto/setup-secret-store/azure-keyvault.md

 7. Deploy your app to Kubernetes

-Make sure that `secretstores.azure.keyvault` component is loaded successfully by looking at the log
+Make sure that `secretstores.azure.keyvault` is loaded successfully in `actionsrt` sidecar log

-Here is the nodeapp sidecar log of [HelloWorld Kubernetes sample](https://github.com/actionscore/actions/tree/master/samples/2.hello-kubernetes).
+Here is the nodeapp log of [HelloWorld Kubernetes sample](https://github.com/actionscore/actions/tree/master/samples/2.hello-kubernetes).
+Note: use the nodeapp name for your deployed container instance.

 ```bash
 $ kubectl logs nodeapp-f7b7576f4-4pjrj actionsrt